Appeals

 There are several reasons you might want to file an appeal:

 If your family’s financial status has changed since you filed your FAFSA or if you had an expense that was not considered as part of the FAFSA, you may be able to file a special circumstance appeal.
+Appeals will be reviewed within 21 business days of receipt.

 Expected Family Contribution (EFC) change